dkd58/Getting_and_Cleaning_Data_Project/README.md

 See the web site for additional explanation about the data.

-The run_analysis.R script:
+The run_analysis.R script:<br>
-1. Reads the mean and standard deviation features (per fetaures.txt) from X_&lt;test or train>.txt into a data.frame.
+1. Reads the mean and standard deviation features (per fetaures.txt) from X_&lt;test or train>.txt into a data.frame.<br>
-2. Reads the activity number data from y_&lt;test or train>.txt and adds the activity label column (per mapping in activity_labels.txt) to the above data.frame.
+2. Reads the activity number data from y_&lt;test or train>.txt and adds the activity label column (per mapping in activity_labels.txt) to the above data.frame.<br>
-3. Reads the subject numbers data from y_&lt;test or train>.txt and adds the subject number column to the above data.frame (called the_data).
+3. Reads the subject numbers data from y_&lt;test or train>.txt and adds the subject number column to the above data.frame (called the_data).<br>
-4. Calculaties summary averages per subject/activity into a data.frame called summary_of_the_data.
+4. Calculaties summary averages per subject/activity into a data.frame called summary_of_the_data.<br>
 5. Writes the summarized data to a file called "summary_of_the_data.txt".
-The file is written to the working directory (UCI HAR Dataset).
+The file is written to the working directory (UCI HAR Dataset).<br>

-Code Book
+<b>Code Book</b>

 subject_number : Subject number from the subject_&lt;test or train>.txt file.